mbhimji/Sentinel-Workshop/README.md

 - Some data connectors require the relevant licence in order to be enabled.
 See table at the end of this page for details.

 ## Try it now!
-## Update the deployement location with Difenda URL
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FTools%2FSentinel-All-In-One%2Fv2%2Fazuredeploy.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FTools%2FSentinel-All-In-One%2Fv2%2FcreateUiDefinition.json)